 What to see in the Capitoline Museums

-It is a subway gallery that exhibits more than a hundred stone inscriptions that were used for both public and private life in Rome in antiquity.
-You can read informative texts about tombs, laws, trades and merchant affairs, and military orders.### Palazzo Nuovo
+This is a subway gallery displaying more than one hundred stone inscriptions that were used for both public and private life in Rome in ancient times.
+You can read informative texts about tombs, laws, trades and merchant affairs, and military orders.

 What to consider before booking